Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida International Stats and Trends

-- This year, the Panthers have just two ATS wins in seven games as an underdog of 10 points or more.
+- The Panthers have been underdogs by 10.5 points or more six times this year and have covered the spread twice.

-- Florida International has hit the over in 60% of its opportunities this year (six times in 10 games with a set point total).
+- Florida International has hit the over in 60% of its opportunities this season (six times over 10 games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall in games when it records more than 28.9 points.
+- When Florida International records more than 28.9 points, it is 0-1 against the spread and 1-1 overall.

-- Florida International is 1-4 against the spread and 1-5 overall when the team picks up more than 354.5 yards.
+- When Florida International churns out more than 354.5 yards, the team is 1-4 against the spread and 1-5 overall.

-- The Panthers have turned the ball over 18 times, one fewer times than the Golden Eagles have forced turnovers (19).
+- The Panthers have 18 giveaways this season, while the Golden Eagles have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.